xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/global-variables.md

 4. Click **Add**, then paste the values in the **Name** and **Default value** sections.

-5. Go to the test cases you want to implement global variables.
+5. Go to the test cases you want to implement global variables in.

 6. Insert the syntax `${GlobalVariables.name}` in which *name* represents the specified global variable (e.g., `${GlobalVariables.username}`).

-Now you run the tests without the need to input the same set of values (e.g., username and password) across all tests.
+You can now run the tests without inputting the same sets of values for every test.

 If you want to change the global variables in your test cases, you must create a new Execution Profile and set it as default Execution Profile, then repeat the steps above to add the new set of values to your test cases.